Hvemmse/Backup/README.md

 Backup Script written in bash using rsync

-## Writen by Frank Simens backup.sh Works in Arch and Ubuntu
+## Written by Frank Simens - backup.sh works in Arch and Ubuntu
 # Installation
-use
+Use
 <code>git clone https://github.com/Hvemmse/Backup</code>

-# files explayned
+# Files Explained

-exclude.txt is a textfile with the folder excludet
+exclude.txt is a text file with the folders excluded.

-aka every folder on a new line. eks-<br>
+Each folder should be listed on a new line.
-/home/user/download<br>
+Example:
+/home/user/download
 /home/user/music

-backup.sh is a danish version
-backupuk.sh is a english version
+backup.sh is the Danish version. backupuk.sh is the English version.